maazshahbaz/Analytiq/README.md

-z# 🌟 Analytiq – Unlock Insights from Institutional Data
+🌟 Analytiq – Unlock Insights from Institutional Data

 **Analytiq** is an AI-powered platform designed for Institutional Research (IR) teams to streamline analysis of both unstructured and structured data.
 With Analytiq, you can:
 - Upload PDFs, Word docs, spreadsheets (CSV, Excel), and more